-3.2 The Governing Body of Hevingham and Marsham Primary School Partnership is accountable for ensuring the effectiveness of this policy and our compliance with it.
+3.2 The Governing Body of Hevingham and Marsham Primary Schools are accountable for ensuring the effectiveness of this policy and our compliance with it.
 Although our Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have a named governor who champions safeguarding within the school.